Supplements I Use and Why

 1 Waste of Money Supplement

 Please don't buy them.
-There's no point, and you're way better off investing in protein powder instead.
+There's no point; you're way better off investing in protein powder instead.

 Also, supplementing with BCAA's when you're already consuming adequate protein is equivalent to watering your plants when it's been raining all day.